kesku/kesku/README.md

 [![OpenAI Developers Forum](https://img.shields.io/badge/OpenAI-424549?style=flat-square&logo=openai)](https://community.openai.com/u/kesku)

 ### ✨ About Me
 I'm a university student, passionate about AI and ML.
-When I'm not studying or volunteering for OpenAI, you can find me tinkering with Discord Bots or perfecting my pancake recipes!
+When I'm not studying or volunteering for OpenAI, you can find me tinkering with LLMs or perfecting my pancake recipes!
+Most repos of mine are kept private for now.

 > "People always make the mistake of calling an idea small or stupid because they don't understand how it's going to evolve." - Sam Altman